ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    ``M.y``, but not ``x`` and ``y`` (unless an importer also said ``import module M``).
    A hypothetical ``import module M`` export item could satisfy this need.

-E. Drop the possibility of anonymous local modules; that is, remove ``_`` as a possibility of ``modname``.
+E. Drop the possibility of anonymous local modules; that is, require the module name in the new form of declaration.
    However, I like the idea of anonymous modules, as they serve to reduce the scope of some declarations without bothering the programmer to write a name for the module.